UKCloud/documentation/articles/vmware/vmw-sco.md

 **PSN-facing solutions.** You should raise a Service Request or contact your Customer Success Manager (CSM) to be assigned your IP address.
 Contended bandwidth (uncapped).

-**Janet and N3/HSCN solutions** have one usable IP address.
+**Janet and HSCN solutions** have one usable IP address.
 You can request additional IP addresses via a Service Request.

 From a customer management experience, you manage all your connectivity rules, such as firewall, IPsec VPN and NAT functionality, through your edge gateway, using either the UKCloud Portal GUI or API.